-Amethyst is a variety of quartz (SiO2) believed to have its violet coloring due to the presence of iron and other trace elements.
-Its regal coloring makes it the most prized gemstone in the quartz family; other quartz varieties include Citrine, Rose Quartz, and Praisioilte.
+Want to know which amethyst facts are worth remembering?
+We’ve got you covered.
+Amethyst is a variety of quartz (SiO2) that gets its violet hue from the presence of iron and other trace elements.
+Its regal coloring makes amethyst minerals the most prized gemstone in the quartz family.
+Other quartz varieties include Citrine, Rose Quartz, and Praisioilte.

 Chemical Formula: Silica (Silicon Dioxide, Si02)

 Modern Birthstone: February

 Treatment: Heating or Irradiation (Heating can lighten overly dark stones or remove brown tones.
 Irradiation can darken light-colored quartz stones to look more like amethyst)

 Mined: Brazil, Uruguay, Sri Lanka, Siberia, Canada, India, Bolivia, Argentina, and some African countries.

 Care: Store out of direct sunlight.
 Clean your Amethyst with warm, soapy water and a soft bristle brush.
 Keep away from strong chemicals and avoid sudden temperature changes.

 Metaphysical Properties: Amethyst is a calming stone and has long been thought to help overcome addiction and protect against drunkenness.
 Wearing Amethyst is said to heighten chastity, sobriety, and the ability to control one’s thoughts.

 Healers have coveted this stone for its capabilities, evoking energies of stability, peace, calm, balance, courage and inner strength.
 It has been used as an alternative source for aiding hearing disorders, insomnia, headaches and problems with the heart or lungs.
 Amethyst has been used to help align the chakras throughout the body.